josephmontes/VAA/README.md

 ## CONCLUSIONS
 ### VAA TREND
-- 4-Seam Fastballs are being thrown less in general, but 4-Seam Fastballs with a -4.5° VAA or flatter are being thrown more
+- 4-Seam Fastballs are being thrown less in general, but 4-Seam Fastballs with a VAA >= -4.5° are being thrown more
   - This means that a higher percentage of the 4-Seam Fastballs thrown will be 'optimal' or 'good' 4-Seam Fastballs
 - Many offensive statistics support the fact that this type of 4-Seam Fastball is considerably more favorable for pitchers
   - Especially when it is thrown anywhere within about 5 inches of the top of the batter's strikezone